quasoft/backgammonjs/docs/INSTALL.md

    Open http://localhost:8080 in web browser

+## Heroku

+Has been tested to work with free tier of Heroku.

+The demo is currently running there.

+TODO: add detailed intructions on using Heroku

 ## OpenShift Online

-Has been tested to work with free tier of OpenShift Online.
-The demo is currently running there with *small gear* and *node-latest* cartridge.
+Has been tested to work with free tier of OpenShift Online - *small gear* and *node-latest* cartridge.

-*More detailed instructions for deployment to OpenShift Online, coming soon...*

 TODO: add detailed intructions on using OpenShift